5. Appealing against a refusal made by the Ofpra before the CNDA court

 The hearing is public but you can ask – if you consider it necessary – for a closed hearing (non-public session), especially if you are a minor.

-The CNDA court is located in the Paris region (Montreuil, Seine-Saint-Denis): if you live far away, you must plan ahead for transportation costs in order to be present at the hearing.
+If you live far away from the CNDA or one of its territorial chambers, you must plan ahead for transportation costs in order to be present at the hearing.
 Your presence at the hearing is very important.
 You can ask the organization that hosts you if it can cover these costs.

 Warning: you must prepare the hearing with your lawyer well in advance; re-examine your asylum story, the issues that caused a problem for the Ofpra and your fears of returning to your home country on the day of the hearing.